Ted Agon - Author

 .

-is not possible to recall memories
+is not possible without a conscious

 (to "query" means to question)